2003 UEFA Champions League final: Post-match and legacy

+Juventus collected their third defeat in the competition under Lippi's management.
+Juventus was criticised for being to be too dependent on Nedvěd, which struggled in his absence, as well as for Lippi's tactical choices.

 The teams would again meet in a feature final several months later in the 2003 Supercoppa Italiana in the United States.
 The game again required penalties to determine the winners, this time, however, Juventus came out on top.

-On 28 May 2023, the twentieth anniversary of the UEFA Champions League final in Manchester, both teams coincidentally met on the penultimate matchday of their Serie A domestic league, with Milan once again prevailing over Juventus in a 1–0 away victory in Turin.
-Out of all players and technical staff from both teams present in Manchester twenty years ago, only Paolo Maldini was still involved with his club as a technical director at the time, shortly before his resignation in early June.
+On 28 May 2023, the 20th anniversary of this final, both teams coincidentally met on the penultimate matchday of their Serie A domestic league, with Milan once again prevailing over Juventus in a 1–0 away victory in Turin.
+Out of all players and technical staff from both teams that were also present 20 years ago, only Paolo Maldini was still involved with his club as a technical director at the time, shortly before his resignation in early June.
 Ironically, Pavel Nedvěd, suspended for the 2003 final through accumulation of yellow cards, had also been suspended from his executive duties at Juventus for 8 months in January 2023 due to his club's involvement in violations of financial fair play, and therefore could not attend the game.